Do you like having a neat yard that is not taken over by weeds?

-Now, if you are mulching in a garden bed at the front of a home, then you may want to consider laying landscaping fabric.
+Now, if you are doing it in a garden bed at the front of a home, then you may want to consider laying landscaping fabric.
 This is laid over the ground and then you cut little holes in the fabric where your plants are.

 Then you’ll pull the plants through.
 This is so the weeds and grass cannot come up, but your plants still have access to the surface.
 I just recommend adding this so you don’t spend a lot of time pulling weeds.

-But it is also important to make sure that you plant everything that you want in this area before laying the landscaping fabric because it is difficult to go back and add plants.
-We actually did this because we turned our front bed into the area for perennials.
+It is also important to make sure that you plant everything that you want in this area before laying the landscaping fabric because it is difficult to go back and add plants.
+We actually did this because we turned our front bed into an area for perennials.

 Well, we didn’t do this until after we laid the landscaping fabric.
 I didn’t have as many weeds, but I did have more than if I had planted everything prior to laying the fabric.

 Once this is done, you’ll begin throwing mulch on the areas.
 You want to make sure that the entire ground is covered completely.

 Then I usually go back and add an additional second and third layer.
 The thicker it is, the harder it is for weeds to get through and the longer it takes it to compost.
 This means you have to apply it less often.

 The more the better when you are doing the job.
 Just be sure that you don’t cover up any plants with it, or you could kill them.